Mark A. Godsey

 Professor Godsey is a leading scholar, attorney and activist in the Innocence Movement.

 In addition to teaching Criminal Law, Evidence and other courses at UC Law, Professor Godsey co-founded and directs the Ohio Innocence Project.
-The OIP is recognized as one of the most active and successful Innocence Projects in the country, and to date secured the release of 28 individuals on grounds of innocence who together served more than 525 years in prison for crimes they did not commit.
+The OIP is recognized as one of the most active and successful Innocence Projects in the country, and to date secured the release of 35 individuals on grounds of innocence who together served nearly 700 years in prison for crimes they did not commit.

 Professor Godsey and the OIP have also proposed several significant legislative reforms in Ohio, and worked tirelessly to get them passed into law.
 In 2010, for example, Governor Strickland signed Senate Bill 77, a law proposed and championed by the OIP that has been called "one of the most important pieces of criminal justice legislation in this state in a century," and a law that makes Ohio a "national model" on reforms to reduce and prevent the wrongful conviction of the innocent.
 In 2018, Governor Kasich signed the OIP's exoneree compensation bill into law.
 The OIP currently has a bill pending that would require police to record interrogations, and plan for a full legislative agenda in future years.

 Professor Godsey has been a leading figure in spreading awareness of wrongful convictions around the world, and with assisting lawyers and scholars in other countries to establish mechanisms for fighting wrongful convictions.
-Professor Godsey has widely lectured and consulted on the subject in Asia, Africa and Europe.
-He helped establish the European Innocence Network, on which he currently serves as a board member.
-The Center for the Global Study of Wrongful Conviction that Godsey directs, a sub-component of the OIP, sponsors an international innocence conference in a different country each year, having thus far sponsored conferences in China, Italy, Ireland, Spain, the Netherlands, Taiwan, Japan, and the Czech Republic.
+He has lectured and consulted on the subject in Asia, Africa and Europe, including before the Supreme Courts of China and Poland, and helped establish the European Innocence Network.
+He is currently working with a global coalition of lawyers and activists to make the right of incarcerated persons to DNA testing and other methods to prove their innocence and obtain their freedom declared an international human right by the United Nations.

 Professor Godsey graduated from the Moritz College of Law at The Ohio State University and then clerked for Chief Judge Monroe G. McKay of the U.S. Court of Appeals for the Tenth Circuit in Salt Lake City, Utah.
-He then practiced civil litigation and white collar-criminal defense at Jones, Day, Reavis and Pogue in Chicago and New York City.
+He then practiced civil litigation and white collar-criminal defense at Jones, Day in Chicago and New York City.

 Next, Professor Godsey joined the Department of Justice as an Assistant United States Attorney (AUSA) for the Southern District of New York, where he prosecuted federal crimes ranging from political corruption to hijacking to organized crime.
 He received several awards for his performance as an AUSA, including the Director's Award for Superior Performance, presented to him by then-Attorney General Janet Reno.